SW dc Action

 June 3, 2021

-On June 3rd, Councilmember, Charles Allen, wrote a letter to the Deputy Mayor for Planning and Economic Development calling on the office to consider adopting a Community Land Trust model for the site.
-Although predicting development timelines is notoriously tricky, CM Allen believes that in about 4 years time, the site will be ready for redevelopment.
-During the time, we will continue to do outreach and come up with a plan that will serve the Southwest community well.
+On June 3rd, Ward 6 Councilmember, Charles Allen, wrote a letter to the Deputy Mayor for Planning and Economic Development asking that a Community Land Trust model be used for the site.
+Predicting development timelines is notoriously tricky, but CM Allen believes that in about 4 years, the site will be ready for redevelopment.
+During that time, SW Action will continue to do outreach and come up with a plan that will serve the Southwest community.
 You can read more about the model and petition here.

 SW Mutual Aid Clothes Give-away